pkmn/engine/docs/TESTING.md

 `--iterations` flag is used the tool will instead run multiple iterations of battle playouts from the same seed against the engine and output JSON to be used for comparison against prior runs.
 In order to minimize noise, the mean of all the iterations is reported, after outliers have been removed.
-The absolute numbers tracked on GitHub need to be taken with a grain of salt, as they come from running on an underpowered job runner which potentially has multiple conflicting jobs from other users running concurrently - the [numbers](#results) reported above should more accurately reflect the true performance of the engine on a tuned system.
+The absolute numbers tracked on GitHub need to be taken with a grain of salt, as GitHub runners range wildly in terms of performance due to different CPUs (which `--normalize` attempts to paper over by crudely trying to map everything to a 3.00 GHz baseline) and because there are potentially multiple conflicting jobs from other users running concurrently.

 ## Fuzz